 As we dive into this heartbreaking illness, we want to remind you of a few important things…

 - You may not be experiencing all of the symptoms listed below.
 You may not even be experiencing most of them.
 That is okay.

-- Postpartum depression is not a “one size fits all” illness.
+- Postpartum depression is not the same for everyone.
 You may be experiencing a few symptoms at a time.
 You may not experience some symptoms at all.
 That too is okay.

 - Many people experience the feelings listed below, and we all have bad days.
 Postpartum depression is not just “bad days”.
 Women experiencing these symptoms have them for at least two weeks or longer.
 And these symptoms make it difficult to live life each day.

 - Lastly, those who develop postpartum depression are at greater risk of developing major depression later on in life.
 Untreated, postpartum depression can last months or years.
 This is why if you think you may be suffering, please talk to your doctor.

 Most commonly known, the “baby blues” are considered to be the mildest form of postpartum depression.
 Roughly 50% to 75% of new mothers will feel blue and experience negative feelings after their child is born.
 Normally these feelings will come “out of the blue” . roughly four to five days after the birth of the baby.

 The next tear is classified as postpartum depression (PPD).
 Approximately 15% of new mothers will experience it.
 In some cases, symptoms may begin a few days after delivery.
 And in some cases, as late as a year later.
 Women who experience postpartum depression will seem to have both good days and bad.
 Symptoms range in their severity.
 And last on average, over 2 weeks.

 Because postpartum depression can range in severity, it’s very important than any new mom experiencing these symptoms connect with her health care provider.
 Treatment may include postpartum counseling and/or medication.